+Academic Scholarships.
 Academic scholarships are awarded on the basis of GPA from high school and the ACT or SAT test scores.
 Scholarships will be limited to 50% of tuition for non-boarding students and 100% of tuition for on-campus students.
 Students must be full-time status to receive this academic scholarship.
 In order to receive an offer of an academic scholarship, FHU must have the following forms in the Office of Admissions: A completed application for admission, at least a three-year transcript from high school, and an ACT or SAT score.
 Academic scholarships begin at the 3.00 GPA level or a 22 on the ACT which is equivalent to a 1020 on the SAT.
 Preference will be given to those who submit their required forms early.
 Early academic awarding begins in June before the senior year of high school.
-Academic scholarships are renewable each year provided the student maintains the appropriate GPA, up to 132 semester hours, not including AP, IB, and CLEP credit.
+Academic scholarships are renewable each year provided the student maintains a 3.00 cumulative college GPA, up to 132 semester hours, not including AP, IB, and CLEP credit.
 The students' college cumulative GPA is reviewed at the end of every spring semester.
-A student should keep his/her original scholarship letter to determine the GPA that is required to maintain his/her academic scholarship.
 In the event that a student does not maintain the required GPA, FHU will notify the student only by the absence of the Academic Scholarship on the student's award letter and/or the billing statements for the next year.